Ali Dehghantanha: Career

 Dehghantanha started his academic career as Sr. Lecturer of Computer Science and Information Technology at the University Putra Malaysia in 2011, and later on joined the University of Salford as Marie Curie International Incoming Post-Doctoral Research Fellow in 2015.
 From 2017 to 2018, he held appointment as Sr. Lecturer (Associate Professor) in the Department of Computer Science at the University of Sheffield.
-Following this appointment, he joined the University of Guelph (UoG), Ontario, Canada, as an Associate Professor and Director of Master of Cybersecurity and Threat Intelligence program.
-He became a Tier 2 NSERC Canada Research Chair in Cybersecurity and Threat Intelligence at the University of Guelph (UoG) in 2020.
+Following this appointment, he joined the University of Guelph, Ontario, Canada, as an Associate Professor and Director of Master of Cybersecurity and Threat Intelligence program.
+He became a Tier 2 NSERC Canada Research Chair in Cybersecurity and Threat Intelligence at the University of Guelph in 2020.
 He also holds a concurrent appointment as Adjunct Associate Professor in Schulich School of Engineering's Department of Electrical & Software Engineering at the University of Calgary since 2020.
 He has developed two Master's programs in cybersecurity, one in the University of Guelph – Canada, and another in the University of Salford.